📝 KitchenNmbrs context · ⏱️ 3 min read

 Can't the system automatically update prices?

 No, every restaurant has different suppliers and prices.
-You need to manually update your prices when your supplier raises them.
+You need to manually update your prices each time your supplier raises them.

 How often should I check my data?